nvi-inc/fs-vgos/fs-vgos.md

 Results should show vdif, reasonable record start time, about equal seconds and GBs of data (typically 30+), and 8 Gbps data rate.
 Be aware `scan_checks` *occasionally* fails and the data is okay.
+> *AB:* An occasional 'failure' in scan check typically will not have the
+>data rate at the end, have zeroes for many fields, or very small
+>nonsensical numbers.
+This is not an indication of anything other than
+>the flakiness of the scan_check program itself.
+Many 'failures' in a row,
+>however, should be worrisome to an operator.

 Position and size window for convenient viewing, new output will follow any changed size.
 You can stop this with `<Control>-C`